 NYSE Euronext (NYSE: NYX): NYSE Euronext is a diverse exchange group that offers a 4.69% dividend yield, making it an extremely attractive investment opportunity.
 While the company was hit hard during the beginning of the recession (trading at over $100 a share to a meager $25.59 as of yesterday's close), it still shows strength for long-term investment.

-"," NYSE Euronext Chief Executive Officer Duncan Niedereaur said during a recent appearance on the 1,000th episode of CNBC's "Mad Money."
+"The dividend is intact for 2009 and we have no plans to change it," NYSE Euronext Chief Executive Officer Duncan Niedereaur said during a recent appearance on the 1,000th episode of CNBC's "Mad Money."

 NYSE Euronext completed its takeover of the American Stock Exchange (AMEX) in October.
 And the company has seen a tremendous improvement in its overall trading activity over the past month.
 Its cash equity business is up 11% on a month-over-month basis, and its U.S. consolidated equity volumes were close to record levels at 12.3 billion shares.
 That's a 48% increase from last year, and a 12% jump from February.